Lesson suggestion for the mobile planetarium

 group 1-2 (age 4-6): "Heel veel sterren"

 (Note: The bright band in the semicircle on the 'praatplaat' of the starry sky it the Milky Way.
 This is our galaxy, a disc containing a bunch of stars of which one is the Sun.
-In the sky the Milky Way looks like an illuminated circle around us.
-You will need a very dark night sky in order to see this circle.)
+In the sky the Milky Way looks like an illuminated band around us.
+You will need a very dark night sky in order to see the Milky Way.)

 group 3-4 (age 6-8): "Wat zie jij"